On view

 Title

-Vessel in the form of a bird with eggs
+Vessel with a bird on eggs

 Dates